-Canada's anti-spam legislation (CASL) went into effect on July 1, 2014.
 This legislation requires that we secure your consent to send email communications that interest you such as: economic reports, newsletters and other information that is relevant to you and your business.

 PNC and PNC Bank are registered marks of The PNC Financial Services Group, Inc. ("PNC").

 In Canada, PNC Bank Canada Branch, the Canadian branch of PNC Bank, National Association (“PNC Bank”), provides bank deposit, treasury management, lending (including asset-based lending through its Business Credit division) and leasing products and services (through its Equipment Finance division).
 Deposits with PNC Bank Canada Branch are not insured by the Canada Deposit Insurance Corporation.
 Deposits with PNC Bank Canada Branch are not insured by the Federal Deposit Insurance Corporation, nor are they guaranteed by the United States Government or any agency thereof.
 In the event of failure of PNC Bank, National Association, deposits with the PNC Bank Canada Branch would be treated as unsecured general liabilities, and you would be considered a general creditor of PNC Bank, National Association.

 Lending and leasing products and services, as well as certain other banking products and services, may require credit approval.